We welcome you to Portsmouth’s website. This website seeks to inform its citizens and others about ongoing projects and events in Portsmouth.

 Where: American Legion

 Reminder: Burn pile is only for yard waste.
 No construction waste.
-Only to be used by people living inside the city limits (tax payers)
+Only to be used by people living inside the city limits (tax payers) Please keep pieces of debris 6ft and under.

 The city of Portsmouth supports fair housing practices.
 Call 712-743-2044 if you have any fair housing concerns